UNCLASSIFIED (U)

 (3) If the applicant does not take any action within 90 days, the application must be denied without further action.
 Neither the passport execution fee nor passport application fee will be refunded.
 Posts should take similar action.

 d.
-In an emergency, you may accept photographs that do not meet all the requirements outlined in this appendix.
+In an emergency, you may accept photographs that do not meet all the requirements outlined in this subchapter.
 However, such photographs must still be a clear and current representation of the applicant’s image:

 (1) Passport agencies and centers must limit the validity of the passport to one year, using endorsement 46 (see 8 FAM 505.2);

-(2) Posts must limit the validity of the passport to 1 year, using endorsement 109 (see 8 FAM 505.2);
+(2) Posts must limit the validity of the passport to one year, using endorsement 109 (see 8 FAM 505.2);

 (3) You must annotate the application to indicate why the photograph was accepted and the passport was limited in validity; and